Ultimo (brand): Marketing

 Ultimo has named numerous celebrities as the face and body of the brand, as well as other underwear ranges that fall under its banner.
 Among them are models Kelly Brook and Helena Christensen, actresses Gemma Atkinson (Ultimo D-G cup) and Kara Tointon (Michelle for George), singers Mel B, Sarah Harding, and Samantha Mumba (Per Amore), television presenters Jenni Falconer, Peaches Geldof, Melinda Messenger, and Melanie Sykes.
 The last high-profile Ultimo model was Petra Nemcova.

-The first Ultimo girl was Scottish model Mary Kennedy, but after the brand went global when Julia Roberts wore an Ultimo prototype in Erin Brockovich Penny Lancaster, the future wife of singer Rod Stewart, became the first high-profile Ultimo girl.
+The first Ultimo girl was Scottish model Mary Kennedy, but the brand went global after Mone claimed Julia Roberts had worn an Ultimo prototype in Erin Brockovich, although the film's costume designer, Jeffrey Kurland, has since denied this.Penny Lancaster, the future wife of singer Rod Stewart, became the first high-profile Ultimo girl.
 However, she was replaced a year later by Stewart's ex-wife Rachel Hunter.
-The decision, dubbed "Bra Wars" by the British press, was seen as a publicity stunt which infuriated Stewart who described Mone as "manipulative", yet two of his daughters - Kimberly and Ruby - have since modelled for Ultimo.
+The decision, dubbed "Bra Wars" by the British press, was seen as a publicity stunt which infuriated Stewart who described Mone as a "manipulative cow", yet two of his daughters – Kimberly and Ruby – would later model for Ultimo.